Narayanbhat166/OS_ChatSystem/README.md

 # Description
   The Application must have the above criteria. readers must be blocked when writer is writing(Readers Writer problem) changes/access to the Shared memory -> Critical section

+  Only one user can be allowed to write while the other is blocked,i.e. ,both users cannot write at the same time.